Table of Contents

-The horror genre is built upon a subversive narrative structuring that mirrors back the worst aspects of human nature.
-Or, alternatively, it offers a revolutionary new way of looking at the world and thus horrifies audiences.
+The horror genre is built upon a subversive narrative structure that mirrors back the worst aspects of human nature.
+Or, alternatively, it offers a revolutionary new way of looking at the world through a vehicle that horrifies the audience.

 Perhaps you can judge how free a society is by how many horror movies they’re making.
 Totalitarian societies don’t allow horror movies because they undermine grand narratives, exposing all-too-human tendencies toward revolution, perversion, abuse, and the terrifying reality of the ever-present force of violence as well as the sheer complexity of being.

 Indeed, modern China doesn’t have horror movies, although Hong Kong does.
 North Korea doesn’t even have a real film industry.
-In more repressive Middle Eastern countries, horror movies are an underground phenomenon.
+In more repressive Middle Eastern countries, horror movies are an underground phenomenon (which births exciting films like 2014’s A Girl Walks Home Alone at Night).
 Historical regimes such as the Soviet Union in Russia and the Nazis in Germany repressed all horror cinema.

 In a sense, then, the role of the macabre in mainstream cinema is an interesting barometer of a society’s openness.
 How far are filmmakers allowed to go without censorship?

 How much is too much?
 At what point are things too violent?
 Too obscene?
 Too triggering?
 Too unwatchable?
-When do they cease being horror movies and become unbearably profane to a respective culture?
+When do they cease being horror movies and become unbearably profane to a respectable culture?

 The United States, Italy, Japan, and France have produced some of the most shocking movies of all time, movies that went so far that they become not just shocking and disturbing but unwatchable.